Location: Any regular office

 “Ah!
 What a cushy job to be in” “they hardly have any work”

 A: Hey, what do you work as?

 A: Nice, I have a couple of my acquaintances, can you please help in case of job openings, if any?

 Rest of the school: Do you even need to study HR to become one?
 Any one of us can be HR.
 Also, do HR guys even work?

 HR Students: facepalm!
 Seething with anger, yet choosing not to react

-In contrast, smaller companies with a very limited workforce have this single person who has to take care of the entire gamut of HR related activities and it ain’t easy.
-In such situations, the role played by the HR assumes supreme importance, because anything even remotely related to employees is to be handled by this person in this role.
+In contrast, smaller companies with a very limited workforce have this single person who has to take care of the entire gamut of HR-related activities and it ain’t easy.
+In such situations, the role played by HR assumes supreme importance, because anything even remotely related to employees is to be handled by this person in this role.

 Unlike the past when HR was considered an isolated function, now it has assumed strategic importance across industries and companies big and small.
 For any organization’s overall performance, a huge role is played by the people working in it and the one considered responsible for these very people is (no guesses for answering!!) – HR!!

 Given the current volatile environment, the acronym of HR is no longer “Human Resource” but “Humane Resource” for, empathy is the single most important virtue that definitely has to be there to ensure overall happiness of employees.